Net Nanny Review 2024: Good Enough for Your Family?

 • Mask profanity on websites — scans text on websites and replaces profane words with “#####”.

-Net Nanny’s website filtering worked really well in all of my tests — I tested it on my Android and Windows devices using Chrome, Edge, Firefox, and Brave browsers.
-I was impressed that Net Nanny was able to block restricted websites on every device and browser I tested, even while in incognito mode.
-Bark and Qustodio aren’t able to block websites on the Brave browser, letting children bypass the filter if the browser isn’t fully blocked.
+Net Nanny’s website filtering worked really well in all of my tests — I tested it on my Windows and iOS devices using Chrome, Edge, Firefox, and Brave browsers.
+It didn’t block restricted websites on Brave on my PC or on Chrome on iOS, but it worked on the rest of the browsers I tested, even while in incognito/private mode.

-If your child is blocked from a website, they can easily request access to it.
+If your child is blocked from a website, they can easily request access to it on PC or via the Safari browser on iOS.
 This sends an alert to the parent dashboard where you can decide whether or not to add it to the list of allowed websites.

 Overall, Net Nanny’s website filtering is really good — it provides flexible filtering options, lets you create custom rules, is easy to use, and has extra features like the ability to force safe search and mask profanity on websites.

-Net Nanny allows you to quickly block apps on your child’s device.
-It’s able to detect and block any app on Android devices, but it can only block 120+ apps on iOS devices.
-Qustodio is able to block 9,000+ apps on iOS, so it might be a better fit for families who exclusively use Apple devices.
-Net Nanny is, unfortunately, unable to block any apps on Windows and macOS devices.
+Net Nanny lets you quickly allow, block, or filter apps on your child’s iOS device.
+It’s able to detect and block 120+ apps, including 5+ social media apps, on iOS devices.
+In my tests, it blocked most of the apps I tried opening, but some blocked apps slipped through.
+I prefer Qustodio, which can block 20,000+ apps on iOS, so it might be a better fit for families who exclusively use Apple devices.
+Unfortunately, Net Nanny is unable to block or filter any apps on Windows or macOS devices.

-When a blocked app is launched, Net Nanny will prevent the app from being used by placing an overlay on the screen.
-It will also send a report to your parent dashboard every 6 hours with apps that have been used, and it will alert you every time a new app is installed on an Android device your child is using (these alerts don’t work for other devices).
+When a blocked app is launched, Net Nanny will prevent the app from being used by placing an overlay on the screen, saying that there’s no internet connection.
+It will also send a report to your parent dashboard every 6 hours with apps that have been used or installed.
+I like that the App Advisor feature shows you descriptions of each app you want to block, along with reviews of the app and the app’s age appropriateness.

 Net Nanny lets you set a limit on the total amount of time your child is allowed to use their devices, but it doesn’t let you set limits for specific apps.
 It lets you set different limits (in 15-minute increments) for each day of the week, and you can easily add more time if your child reaches their limit.
 When your child reaches their time limit, you have the option of disabling the internet or pausing the device.
 Choosing to pause the device will block all apps except the phone and messaging apps so your child can still contact you.